FACTBOX-Biden's new COVID-19 plan includes vaccine, test mandates | Health

 FACTBOX-Biden's new COVID-19 plan includes vaccine, test mandates

+The following are some of the details of the plan and who it affects: EMPLOYEES OF PRIVATE BUSINESSES The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) is developing a rule that will require all employers with 100 or more employees to ensure their workforce is fully vaccinated, or require any workers who remain unvaccinated to produce a negative COVID-19 test once a week.
+This requirement will apply to over 80 million workers in private sector businesses, the White House said.

-The following are some of the details of the plan and who it affects.
+The White House unveiled a new plan https://www.reuters.com/world/us/biden-deliver-six-step-plan-covid-19-pandemic-2021-09-09 to combat COVID-19 as the highly transmissible Delta variant spreads and some 80 million eligible Americans remain unvaccinated.
+The following are some of the details of the plan and who it affects:

 EMPLOYEES OF PRIVATE BUSINESSES The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) is developing a rule that will require all employers with 100 or more employees to ensure their workforce is fully vaccinated, or require any workers who remain unvaccinated to produce a negative COVID-19 test once a week.
-This requirement will impact over 80 million workers in private sector businesses, the White House said.

-The White House unveiled an new plan https://www.reuters.com/world/us/biden-deliver-six-step-plan-covid-19-pandemic-2021-09-09 to combat COVID-19 as the highly transmissible Delta variant spreads and some 80 million eligible Americans remain unvaccinated.
-The following are some of the details of the plan and who it affects.

-EMPLOYEES OF PRIVATE BUSINESSES The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) is developing a rule that will require all employers with 100 or more employees to ensure their workforce is fully vaccinated, or require any workers who remain unvaccinated to produce a negative COVID-19 test once a week.

-This requirement will impact over 80 million workers in private sector businesses, the White House said.
+This requirement will apply to over 80 million workers in private sector businesses, the White House said.
 OSHA will also develop a rule requiring employers with more than 100 employees to provide paid time off for workers to get vaccinated or to recover if they suffer from vaccination side effects.

+OSHA did not say when it planned to issue the new requirements.
+HEALTHCARE WORKERS

+Biden will also call on all states to adopt vaccine requirements for all school employees.
+LARGE GATHERINGS

-LARGE GATHERINGS Biden's plan calls on entertainment venues like sports arenas, large concert halls, and others where large groups of people gather to require that patrons be vaccinated or show a negative COVID-19 test in order to enter.
+Biden's plan calls on entertainment venues like sports arenas, large concert halls, and others where large groups of people gather to require that patrons be vaccinated or show a negative coronavirus test in order to enter.
+TRANSIT

+The Transportation Security Administration (TSA) will double fines for first-time offenders who fail to wear masks, effective Friday, and said repeat offenders could face fines as high as $3,000 under Biden's plan.
+TSA said the new fines will "be $500-$1,000 for first offenders and $1,000-$3,000 for second offenders."
+Biden criticized travelers who were abusive toward flight attendants.
+"If you break the rules be prepared to pay.
+And by the way, show some respect."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)